patosorio/wic-app/README.md

 An independent vinyl crowdfunding platform.
 Artists upload releases, fans pre-order within 30-day campaigns, and physical vinyl production starts only when the minimum target is reached.

-Think Bandcamp meets Qrates meets Kickstarter — built for independent artists who want to press vinyl without financial risk.
+Built for independent artists who want to press vinyl without financial risk.

 ---